BelledonneCommunications/linphone-sdk/README.flexisip.md

 ## BUILD PREREQUISITES

-The common prerequisites listed in the README file are needed.
+The common prerequisites listed in the README.md file are needed.
 Note that building flexisip packages requires to be building on a Linux host.

 ### Redhat / RPM-based